Overseas Income and the Spouse Visa Financial Requirement

 • They will return to the UK and take up employment that meets the threshold (with evidence of a confirmed job offer).

 Evidence required includes the employment contract, payslips, bank statements, and a letter from the employer confirming the employment will continue in the UK.
+See our Spouse visa guide for the full application process.

 Overseas Rental Income